 Required for: Generation of violations, Network Protection Used by: All ADMS applications that check violations.
 This includes: Feeder Load Management, FLISR, Suggested Switching and Optimization.
 Also used by topology processor for modelling Network Protector operations Notes: Predicting and reporting on violations is a core advantage of a DMS system.
 Having accurate ratings and protection settings will allow the applications to generate meaningful violations.
 Data can be defaulted to reasonable values.
-Alternatively, they can be modeled as "Zero Impedance" devices to stop violation checking.
+Alternatively, they can be modele as "Zero Impedance" devices to stop violation checking.
 It should be noted that for protective devices that open to clear faults such as breakers, reclosers, and fuses the minimum pickup current should be used.
-For example a breaker may be rated for 2000Amps but the relay is configured to trip at values greater than 600Amps, in this situation a value of 600Amps should be configured for the devices normal and emergency rating.
-For non-protective devices the max continuous current rating of the device should be used which would represent the maximum amount of the current the device could handle before failing.
-If desired a separate emergency limit could also be provided for non-protective devices which would represent current the devices could handle for short periods of time (for example, 2-4 hours).
-Within NMS capability exists to dynamically determine if protection reach issues exist on feeders.
+Fi example a breaker may be rated for 2000Amps but the relay is configured to trip at values greater than 600Amps, in this situation a value of 600Amps should be configured for the devices normal, emergency short term, and emergency long term ratings.
+For non-protective devices, the max continuous current rating of the device should be used which would represent the maximum amount of the current the device could handle before failing.
+If desired, a separate emergency short term and long term limit could also be provided for non-protective devices.
+These values would represent a limit that could be sustained for a short duration of time (for example, 2-4 hours for short term and 24 hours for long term).
+Within NMS, capability exists to dynamically determine if protection reach issues exist on feeders.
 This occurs when the fault current on portions of a feeder are lower than the minimum pickup settings configured for the relay.
-In this situation the fault current would not be seen as fault current and the device would not open to clear the fault.
+I this situation the fault current would not be seen as fault current and the device would not open to clear the fault.
 This can occur when feeders are switched abnormally and the length extended by picking up portions of adjacent feeders.
 To take advantage of this functionality customers will need to configure the minimum pickup current for ground faults and for phase to phase faults for protective devices.
 For non-protective devices or if this is not desired functionality the values can be left null.
 NMS has the ability to model Network Protection trip/reclose operations.
-Network Protectors are modelled as switches using optional columns in the pf_switches table.
+Network Protectors are modelled as switches using